brmnl/flight-surety/README.md

 An InsurTech flight delay insurance solution based on Ethereum smart contract that uses trustless Oracles for flight information.

+## Project Description

+Flight Surety is an insurance product designed for airline passengers.
+It provides credits to passengers when their flights are delayed due to airline faults.
+This credit can be withdrawn by passengers at their convenience.
+The system operates through a smart contract deployed on the Ethereum blockchain, which is funded with Ether and managed by a consortium of airlines.
+The smart contract disburses credits to insured passengers when specific conditions, such as flight delays due to airline errors, are met.

+Oracles play a vital role by providing flight status information to the smart contract, which determines whether passengers are eligible for credits.

+## Project Architecture

+The project comprises two primary components: a pair of smart contracts and the Decentralized Application (DApp).

+**Smart Contracts:** The first smart contract, coded in Solidity and residing on the Ethereum blockchain, is responsible for data persistence, managing the allocation of credits to insured passengers.
+The second smart contract handles application logic and oracle code.

+**DApp:** The DApp is a web application developed using HTML, CSS, and JavaScript.
+It leverages Web3.js to seamlessly interact with both smart contracts.
+A Node.js server, powered by Express.js, serves web pages and provides a REST API for interactions with the smart contracts.

 ## Getting Started

 ### Prerequisites